VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Linux/archnew.md

 `grub-install --efi-directory=/boot --bootloader-id=GRUB`

-In it's output it should say `os-prober will be executed...` somewhere.
+In it's output it should say `os-prober will be executed…` somewhere.

 ## Finally Removing The Flash Drive